GrigorDimitrov/AttacksScapy/README.md

 sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST --sport 80 -j DROP

 ## Running Attacks
 Different attacks require different parameters.
-For example, SYN Flood attack can be launched by specifying the target IP address using -dip tag (destionation IP).
+For example, SYN Flood attack can be launched by specifying the target IP address using -dip tag (destination IP).
 The script will send 1000 SYN packets to different ports on Metasploitable.
 This will generate an alert in Security Onion.
 >sudo python3 attack.py -dip 192.168.204.129 -a flood

 Go to Security Onion and open Sguil.
 Notice the “TCP SYN flood attack detected” alert.
 Open a transcript of the event to see more details about the attack.